November 19th, 2026

 World Toilet Day is a real thing, and it's kind of a big deal.
 This day is all about celebrating the porcelain throne and raising awareness for sanitation issues worldwide.
 With billions lacking access to clean toilets, it's not just about flushing and forgetting.
 It's a day to appreciate the unsung hero of hygiene and support efforts to improve sanitation for everyone.
 So, as you take a seat, give a nod to this vital invention and maybe even learn a fact or two about its impact on global health.
 It’s toilet talk with a purpose!

-Written by: Cassandra Blake Cassandra Blake - (updated: November 18th, 2024 at 9:55AM)
+Written by: Cassandra Blake Cassandra Blake - (updated: November 12th, 2025 at 8:24PM)

-The Devastating Impact of Inadequate Sanitation
+The Ramifications of Poor Sanitation

 Timeline